BalbirSinghBisht/BalbirSinghBisht/README.md

 - 👋 Hi, I’m @BalbirSinghBisht
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android app development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing B-Tech(Information Technology)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BalbirSinghBisht/BalbirSinghBisht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.